 Interior spaces, unpeopled, allow us to imagine our own physical bodies in the space as well as our emotional and intellectual responses to how we feel when looking at that space.
 Invited, welcomed, voyeuristic, apprehensive or hesitant to enter: these interiors perhaps reveal more about us, the viewer, than they do about the painter’s intent.

 The exhibition is co-curated by Rebecca Schoenthal, PhD, and Ryan Steadman, former art critic at the New York Observer and visual artist.
 In addition to loaned paintings, we will include works from our own collection, such as Alex Katz’s Untitled (Interior), (1965) and Philip Guston’s Books and Window (1971).
 The exhibition will be accompanied by a small booklet with essays by the curators and reproductions of select images.

-The Fralin Museum of Art’s programming is generously supported by The Joseph and Robert Cornell Memorial Foundation.
-We would also like to thank our in-kind donors: WTJU 91.1 FM and Ivy Publications LLC’s Charlottesville Welcome Book.
+This exhibition has been made possible through a generous gift from The Fralin Museum of Art Volunteer Board and funding from the Angle Exhibition Fund.
+The Fralin Museum of Art’s programming is underwritten in part by The Joseph and Robert Cornell Memorial Foundation.
+We also thank our in-kind donors: WTJU 91.1 FM and Ivy Publications LLC’s Charlottesville Welcome Book.